DiffrAI/ai-research-assistant-platform/FUTURE_SCOPE.md

 Ensuring the platform remains robust, secure, and performant as it scales:

 *   **Distributed Caching Solutions:** Investigate and implement more advanced distributed caching solutions (e.g., Redis Cluster, Memcached) to handle increased load and improve response times.
 *   **Database Scaling Strategies:** Plan for and implement database scaling strategies, such as read replicas and sharding, to support anticipated growth in user data and traffic.
+Formalize database schema management using Alembic for robust migrations and version control.
 *   **Automated Security Audits & Penetration Testing:** Integrate more advanced security scanning tools into the CI/CD pipeline and consider regular third-party security audits and penetration tests.
 *   **Comprehensive Disaster Recovery & Backup:** Establish and regularly test robust data backup and disaster recovery procedures to ensure data integrity and business continuity.
 *   **Advanced Performance Monitoring & Alerting:** Enhance existing Prometheus/Grafana setups with more granular metrics, custom dashboards, and automated alerting for proactive identification and resolution of performance bottlenecks.